Kelvin Gastelum: Ultimate Fighting Championship

+Move to Welterweight

 Gastelum was expected to face Paulo Thiago on August 28, 2013, at UFC Fight Night 27.
 However, Thiago pulled out of the bout citing a knee injury and was replaced by Brian Melancon.
 Gastelum finished Melancon via rear naked choke in the first round.

 Gastelum was expected to face Court McGee on December 14, 2013, at UFC on Fox 9, but was forced to withdraw due to a torn PCL.

 Gastelum faced Rick Story on March 15, 2014, at UFC 171.
 He won the back-and-forth fight via split decision.

 Gastelum faced Nico Musoke on June 28, 2014, at UFC Fight Night 44.
 Gastelum missed weight by one and three-quarter pounds and forfeited 20% of his fight purse to Musoke.
 He won the fight via unanimous decision.

 Gastelum next fought Jake Ellenberger on November 15, 2014, at UFC 180 as the co-main event.
 He won the fight in the first round via rear-naked choke.
 The win also earned Gastelum his first Performance of the Night bonus award.

 Gastelum next faced Tyron Woodley on January 31, 2015, at UFC 183.
 He missed weight by 10 lbs and was fined 30% of his fight purse which would be given to Woodley.
 He lost the fight via split decision.
 In the post-fight interview with Joe Rogan, Woodley said that he would not accept 30% of Gastelum's purse, as him missing weight and losing was enough punishment.

 Due to Gastelum not being able to make weight on two occasions while fighting in the welterweight division in the UFC, UFC president Dana White ordered Gastelum to move up to middleweight.
 In his return to middleweight, Gastelum faced Nate Marquardt at UFC 188 on June 13, 2015.
 He won the fight via TKO after Marquardt's corner stopped the fight between the second and third round.

 Gastelum was expected to face Matt Brown in a welterweight bout on November 21, 2015, at The Ultimate Fighter Latin America 2 Finale.
 However, Brown withdrew from the fight due to an ankle injury suffered in training.
 He was replaced by Neil Magny.
 Gastelum lost the fight by split decision.
 Both participants earned Fight of the Night honors.

 Gastelum was scheduled to face Kyle Noke on January 2, 2016 at UFC 195, however, Gastelum pulled out due to a wrist injury and was replaced by Alex Morono.

 Gastelum next faced Johny Hendricks on July 9, 2016 at UFC 200.
 He won the fight via unanimous decision.

 Gastelum was expected to face Donald Cerrone at UFC 205 but, on the day of the weigh-ins, Gastelum did not make an attempt to formally make the 171 lb limit and the bout was scrapped.
 This made it the third time Gastelum failed to make the welterweight limit, prompting Dana White to say that he will "never let him fight at 170 again".